cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/02/17 Watched cloud computing lectures A-E
 * 2018/02/17 Watched cloud computing lecture F
 * 2018/02/23 Researched how to update forked repo in Git
+* 2018/02/23 Watched cluster lectures A and B

 # Practice